2104-UIC-Connect-Fur/Grace-Shopper/README.md

 As an online store, Rare Stuff displays items that are for sale, and it allows the user to navigate the inventory by browsing, filtering by category, price, or keyword, and by using a shuffle feature.

 Once a user creates an account and logs in, they are able to add items to their cart, modify the cart, and proceed to checkout.
-From there, the user is able to enter essential purchase information and complete the checkout process.
+From there, the user enters essential purchase information and completes the checkout process.

-For Admin users, additional features are baked into the front-end to allow the individual to edit item details, delete items, and view user information.
+For Admin users, additional features are baked into the front end to allow the individual to add items, edit item details, delete items, and view user information.

 ## And How Does It Do That?

-Rare Stuff
+#### React.js:

-React.js:
+- Allows for the creation of a single-page app full of hooks that detect changes in state and trigger rendering of content as needed
--Allows for the creation of a single-page app full of hooks that detect changes in state and trigger rendering of content as needed
+- This design makes for a smoother user experience, as it limits the reloading of content

--This design makes for a smoother user experience, as it limits the reloading of content
+#### Express.js:

-Express.js:
+- Lightweight and efficient as it serves up data from the back end to the front end
--Lightweight and efficient as it serves up data from the back end to the front end -Using middleware, we can attach and later check for a JSON web token on a server-side cookie to identity a logged-in user and to determine whether or not they have admin-level access
+- Using middleware, we can attach and later check for a JSON web token on a server-side cookie to identity a logged-in user and to determine whether or not they have admin-level access

-PostgreSQL:
+#### PostgreSQL:
--Database management system used to store and update information related to items, users, orders, and more
+- Database management system used to store and update information related to items, users, orders, and more

-bcrypt:
+#### bcrypt:
--Improves security by hashing user passwords
+- Improves security by hashing user passwords

-React-Bootstrap:
+#### React-Bootstrap:
--Given our tight 4-5-week project timeline, React-Bootstrap provided us with a clean, easily implemented foundation for the styling of our app
+- Given our tight 4-5-week project timeline, React-Bootstrap provided us with a clean, easily implemented foundation for the styling of our app

-ESLint:
+#### ESLint:
--Using the Airbnb style guide, ESLint helped to keep our code consistent, clean, and readable, which likely saved us from a few unexpected bugs
+- Using the Airbnb style guide, ESLint helped to keep our code consistent, clean, and readable, which likely saved us from a few unexpected bugs

 ## Local Development